 Oracle is the preferred RDBMS solution for line-of-business applications, owing to its proven performance, data integrity, security, and portability features.
 Deploying Oracle on Azure has become increasingly popular due to the close collaboration and commitment of Oracle and Microsoft to deliver and end-to-end support for Oracle-dependent enterprise applications with Azure database workloads.

-But there’s more than one way to deploy Oracle on Azure: using a managed database service option by integrating with Oracle Cloud Infrastructure (OCI), or deploying in a virtual instance from the Azure Marketplace using managed storage.
 Both of these solutions are certified by Oracle to be deployed in Azure, with out-of-the-box lifecycle support from Microsoft.
 Which is right for you?